 - Coconut Flakes - optional but I rather like the texture of the coconut flakes.

 - Chia Seeds & Ground Flax Seeds - these provide essential Omega-3 fatty acids that are harder to come by on a vegan diet so it is very important to incorporate these little seeds whenever you can.
+You can of course leave them out though if you do not want to include them.
+The recipe works just as well without them!

 - Blackstrap Molasses - I use this as the sweetener because it is the least refined sweetener and contains a load of iron and other minerals.
 It is very strongly flavoured though so add it sparingly!
 Alternatively, you could swap to whatever is your sweetener of choice.